LakshmiPandey/Live_Color_Filtering-App/README.md

 ____________________________________________________________________________________________

 Various steps taken are:
-1)Initialising the color bound you want to filter.
+1) Initialising the color bound you want to filter.
-2)Converting the image to HSV.
+2) Converting the image to HSV.
-3)Masking the image to that color bound you want to filter.
+3) Masking the image to that color bound you want to filter.
-4)Bitwise anding the original frame to get the required result.
+4) Bitwise anding the original frame to get the required result.

 _____________________________________________________________________________________________